 COMPLETE GUIDE: Start Funding Your Travel Through Teaching English

 If you are wondering if you could actually start funding your travel through teaching English, it is definitely possible.
 In this article, you will find how you can work as a teacher in a foreign country and save up money to fund your travel.
-You will also find the list of countries in high demand of English teachers.
+You can also find the list of countries in high demand of English teachers or how to teach English abroad.

 BE A QUALIFIED ENGLISH TEACHER